gobysec/GobyExtension/README.md

 ![](./img/register.png)

 ### Packing
-We only accept ".zip" format packages currently, you can convert it and upload by yourself or use automatic packaging (Please refer to the next section, we will tell you how to pack your extensions).
+We only accept ".zip" format packages currently, you can convert and upload it by yourself or use automatic packaging (Please refer to the next section, we will tell you how to pack your extensions).

-**Warning: the entire extension folder must be packaged when packaging, that means after performing automatic decompression, make sure that the directory structure of the entire extension is complete.**
+**Warning: the entire extension folder must be zipped when packaging, that means after performing automatic decompression, make sure that the directory structure of the entire extension is complete.**

 ![](./img/unzip.gif)

 ### Publishing
-After login, you can publish your extensions from personal center-Extensions management, when zip archive uploaded, we will have specialized personnel to review, after passing the review, the extension will appear in the market list.
+After login, you can publish your extensions from Your Profile-Extensions management, when zip archive is uploaded, we will have specialized personnel to review.
+Once approved, the extension will appear in the market list.

 ![](./img/publish.gif)

 ### Deleting
-You can delete extension in the personal center.
+You can delete extension in the Your Profile center.

 ![](./img/delete.png)

 ### Packaging extensions
 As mentioned before, when the goby extension is submitted, only zip format upload is supported.
 As for JavaScript, there are many optional packaging tools.
 This section mainly demonstrates the use of [jszip](https://www.npmjs.com/package/jszip) for packaging.

-1. Install the jszip package first
+1. Install the jszip first

 ``` ebnf
         npm install jszip